 Life After Surgery

-The following identifies areas that will be important for patients to follow after weight loss surgery.
+The following identifies areas that will be important for patients to follow after weight-loss surgery.

 - When you start eating solid food it is essential that you chew thoroughly.
-You will not be able to eat steaks or other chunks of meat if they are not ground or chewed thoroughly.
+You will need to start with small or shredded pieces of meat.

 - Don’t drink fluids while eating.
 They will make you feel full before you have consumed enough food.